Welcome to our guide to the types of kitchen windows including the most popular styles and best designs for your home.

 Bay Windows

-The height of the kitchen bay window typically reaches 12-inches below the ceiling line with the bottom of the window at table height.
+For a kitchen with a breakfast nook, a large bay window opens up space and lets sunlight flow in, creating a pleasant space to sit with morning coffee.
+The height of the kitchen bay window typically reaches 12 inches below the ceiling line, with the bottom of the window at table height.

 Awning Windows

-This allows fresh air in the kitchen even during inclement weather.
-Awning windows come in many sizes and configurations making them easy to use along with non-opening windows.
+This allows fresh air in the room, even during inclement weather.
+Awning windows come in many sizes and configurations, making them easy to use along with non-opening windows.

 Pass Through Windows

-Pass through windows also work well in a wall between the kitchen and dining room to use as a way to hand dishes of food to place on the table.
+Pass through windows also work well in a wall between kitchens and dining rooms to use as a way to hand dishes of food to place on the table.

 Sliding Windows

-Sliding kitchen windows provide similar airflow and light as double and single-hung windows but operate on a track sliding from side-to-side instead of top-down or bottom-up.
+Many kitchens are fitted with sliding windows, especially if the home has mostly sliding windows installed.
+Sliding windows provide similar airflow and light as double and single-hung windows but operate on a track sliding from side to side instead of top-down or bottom-up.

 As with double and single-hung windows, sliders may present a problem when the homeowner has to reach the window to unlock and push it open.